4 Free Cybersecurity Awareness Email Templates To Use at Your Company

-In Part 1 of our series tracking popular settlement actions and court cases, we’ll take a closer look at the specifics of the information security program required for Equifax and how these requirements may enhance your company’s security program as well.
+In Part 2 of our series tracking popular settlement actions and court cases, we’ll take a closer look at the data breaches at i-Dressup and ClixSense, the settlement orders issued by the FTC, and what lessons others can learn and apply from these incidents.

 Focal Point actively seeks to hire veterans, reservists, National Guard members, and military spouses and to provide them with opportunities to advance their careers in cutting-edge technical fields like cybersecurity, identity and access management, IT strategy, data privacy, and audit and compliance.